nluedtke/linux_kernel_cves/README.md

   - If a commit fixes a previous incomplete fix the version timeline may not be correct
   - Haven't verified if all CVEs are on the list yet (in the works)
-  - LTS Support not completed yet
+  - LTS Support not completed yet (Update: Added 4.9, 4.4, 4.1)
   - Missing fixing/breaking commits